zlatozar/study-paip/ch02/Readme.md

 - The advantage of representing information in a declarative form—as rules or facts rather than as Lisp functions—is that it can be easier to use the information for multiple purposes.
-- Try to understand `combine-all` function.
+- Try to understand `combine-all` function on p.45.

 Here is how function should work:
 ``` cl